How to reduce your sugar intake in 3 easy steps

 So you probably know that sugar is bad for you and want to cut down your sugar intake or maybe even want to go sugar-free I’m going to give you some insights on how you might do this.

-A few years ago, with my Hypnotherapist hat on, it occurred to me that sugar was a lot like other addictions of smoking, food, shopping and gambling.
+A few years ago, with my hypnotherapist hat on, it occurred to me that sugar was a lot like other addictions of smoking, food, shopping and gambling.
 There was the thought process of wanting it and the physical process of craving something addictive.
 As I treat both these aspects when I help clients give up smoking or lose weight, I applied similar processes and developed a unique ‘go sugar-free’ programme.

 I tested this programme myself first and didn’t eat processed sugar for a year.
 I felt amazing.
 My energy levels were stable, my sports performance was tip-top and I felt so good.
-Since then many clients have been through that programme with me face to face in Sussex and on Skype.
+Since then many clients have been through that programme with me face to face in Sussex and online.
 They have reduced or stopped their sugar intake.

 If you just want to reduce your sugar intake yourself, here’s my three top pieces of advice.